Santipac/Santipac/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Santipac)](https://github.com/anuraghazra/github-readme-stats)

 ## About
-#### I'm a Frontend Developer JR and self-taught student who is passionate about Programming.
-I'm currently looking for my first job as a developer but I know that with hard work and perseverance I can get it.
+#### I'm a Full-Stack Developer and self-taught student who is passionate about Programming.
+I'm currently looking for new challenges.
 My interest is in creating technology that contributes to the community and makes people's lives easier.

 #### Currently, learning Typescript and Next JS.

-## Goals 2022
-- Get my first job.
-- Become a Full-stack Developer.
-- Improve my English skills.
-- Become a Great Developer.